vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 ### Back end API client program - mocked

-When building the bot app, you would not want to load the back end API, increase cost & latency for your local development.
+When building the bot app, you would not want to load the back end API & increase cost & latency for your local development.
 Simulate the back end with a small local application that can probably send fixed responses.